Physical Therapy, DPT

 Students are expected to attend every meeting, lecture, lab or clinical experience of the courses in which they are registered.
 Any absence, regardless of the reason, prevents the student from getting the full benefit of the course and renders the student liable to university censure.
 In the Department of Physical Therapy, class attendance requirements and the impact that absences may have on a student's grade are made by the individual instructors.
 The attendance policy in each Physical Therapy course is published in the course syllabus.

 Students who are ill or anticipate absence for a family emergency must contact the physical therapy department chairperson and academic standards chairperson immediately.
 All students must consult with the instructor of the course(s) missed for makeup, if necessary.
-Absences of two or more weeks of content or 10% of content in shorter sessions during the fourth, fifth or sixth years of the program may be considered as grounds for repeating the entire term.
+Absences of two or more weeks of content or 10% of content in shorter sessions during the three years of the professional program may be considered as grounds for repeating the entire term.
 For short term absences please refer to the student handbook.

 Admission and Academic Regulations - Preprofessional Phase